 Once we had all of the data we needed to make a decision on the top insurers in the market, we converted that data into a 5-point scale to be able to compare.With our converted scores, we found the average score for each of our categories.Finally, we calculated our overall Reviews.com score, taking the average of each insurer’s performance in all three categories.

 Car Insurance Survey Findings

 To dive a little deeper into what influences purchasing decisions, we worked with YouGov, a leading survey provider with a panel of 8 million individuals whose data spans 40 markets.
-1,292 individuals who own a vehicle were surveyed to understand the frequency of buying decisions and any misconceptions around the buying process.
+1,292 individuals who own a vehicle were car insurance shopping behavior the frequency of buying decisions and any misconceptions around the buying process.